byPronox/Quantitative_Risk_Management/README.md

 ## 🧠 How It Works

+1. The **API Gateway** (FastAPI) receives all requests from the frontend and routes them to the appropriate backend microservice (risk prediction, NVD, etc.).
+2. The **Backend** (FastAPI) exposes endpoints for ML predictions (CICIDS, LANL), dynamic programming, and database operations.
-1. The **ML engine** predicts the probability and severity of a risk based on input features.
+3. The **ML engine** predicts the probability and severity of a risk based on input features.
-2. The **DP optimizer** calculates the best mitigation strategy under constraints like budget and impact.
+4. The **DP optimizer** calculates the best mitigation strategy under constraints like budget and impact.
-3. Results are visualized and stored in the database.
+5. Results are visualized and stored in the database.
-4. Users can interact with predictions and optimizations via the React dashboard.
+6. Users interact with predictions and optimizations via the React dashboard.

+---

+## 🏛️ Design Patterns Used

+- **Factory Method:** For loading and instantiating different ML models and encoders.
+- **Strategy:** For switching between different prediction algorithms (CICIDS, LANL).
+- **Singleton:** For ensuring only one instance of each ML model is loaded in memory.

 ---